Learning the Tools that Shape the Sounds that are Changing the World!

 In this class you'll learn the basics of operating the industry-standard Pro Tools digital audio workstation software (DAW).
 We'll edit raw audio files, mix simple podcasts and commercials, and mix complex songs, eventually manage full mixes from start to finish.
 This is achieved through daily hands-on training using recording software and hardware.

-Alpharetta High School is a Certified AVID Learning Academy for Audio, meaning that at the end of the school year our students have the opportunity to earn a professional-level certificate, universally recognized in the professional audio world.
+Alpharetta High School is a Certified AVID Learning Academy for Audio, meaning that at the end of the school year students have the opportunity to earn a professional-level certificate, recognized in the professional audio world.
 There will be opportunities during the year to network with accomplished professional audio engineers, working musicians and music producers.
 And - there will be multiple chances for your creativity to shine by producing remixes, re-creating and recording cover songs, and possibly producing your own original work!